 - Shipping furniture and materials across the world contributes to carbon emissions and other pollutants – this is especially the case with cheaper pieces that are made abroad then shipped in.

 Unfortunately, these practices are widespread because they save money and allow businesses to create and sell furniture cheaply.
 This is not only bad for the environment, but also for consumers: cheaply-built furniture only lasts a few years and then needs replacing.
-Over the long-term, well-made sustainable pieces are better value.
+Over the long-term, ethically made sustainable pieces built to last are better value.
+Years ago, this was not considered a problem – but consumers are now waking up to the fact that their purchase decisions impact the long-term health of our planet.
+As a result, online stores such as Made Trade, and fair trade brands such as West Elm, Crate & Barrel, Medley Home, and Vermont Wood Studios have taken eco-friendly furniture mainstream.

 The only way to encourage the furniture and home furnishings companies to use more sustainable materials and use greener production methods is by backing eco-friendly brands – every dollar is a vote.